ganrad/openai-api-router/README.md

 7. Access the API Gateway Server load balancer/router (/lb) endpoint

-   Use **Curl** or **Postman** to send a few completion / chat completion API requests to the gateway server *load balancer* (/lb) endpoint.
+   Use **Curl** or **Postman** to send a few completion / chat completion API requests to the gateway server *load balancer* endpoint - `/lb`.
 See URL below.

    http://localhost:{API_GATEWAY_PORT}/api/v1/{API_GATEWAY_ENV/apirouter/lb

    Review the OpenAI API response and log lines output by the gateway server in the respective terminal windows.

+**IMPORTANT**:
+For generating OpenAI API traffic and/or simulating API workload, one of the following methods can be used.
+See below.
-   **NOTE**: You can update and use the shell script `./tests/test-oai-api-gateway.sh` with sample data to test how the API Gateway intelligently distributes the OpenAI API requests among multiple configured backend endpoints.
+- Update and use the provided shell script `./tests/test-oai-api-gateway.sh` with sample data.
+Observe how the API Gateway intelligently distributes the OpenAI API requests among multiple configured backend endpoints.
+- For simulating continuous API traffic and performing comprehensive load testing (capacity planning), use *Azure Load Testing* PaaS service.

 ### B. Containerize the API Gateway and deploy it on the Virtual Machine